AyeCode/invoicing/readme.txt

 = 2.4.7 =
 * Preserve newlines in invoice / quote descriptions - ADDED
+* Ability to add dynamic items to any payment forms - ADDED

 = 2.4.6 =
 * Manually created invoice billing details do not appear on payment form - ADDED